 Boneless chicken breasts are a staple for any time-pressed cook's kitchen because they're quicker to cook than bone-in chicken breasts.

-Because chicken breasts are susceptible to drying out, they're best cooked quickly using high heat.
-That means skillet-cooking, stir-frying, roasting, or grilling work well for this cut.
-Skillet-cooking is particularly satisfying because you can make a sauce in the same pan used to cook the chicken breasts.
+Chicken breasts are susceptible to drying out, so they're best cooked quickly using high heat.
+That means skillet-cooking, stir-frying, roasting, or grilling chicken breasts are the best routes.
+Skillet-cooking is particularly easy because you can make a sauce in the same pan.

 When it comes to cooking boneless chicken breasts, the terms "saute," "pan-fry," and "skillet-cook" all refer to the same basic preparation: Cooking chicken breasts in a skillet in a small amount of fat (such as cooking oil, olive oil, or butter) or in a skillet sprayed with nonstick cooking spray.

 Boiling, or poaching, chicken breasts is perfect when chicken is part of a larger recipe.